Advanced Features: Redis Sample

 {{ end }}

-Regarding the related Flux objects, there will be one OCIRepository, one HelmRepository, and two HelmReleases.
+When deployed, Flux creates one OCIRepository, one HelmRepository, and two HelmReleases.

 Module Dependencies